You can start bouldering at any centre without doing a course, but what actually is it?

 Bouldering is one of many types of climbing.
 It is a form of low-level climbing on rocks or artificial walls without the use of ropes.
 Bouldering problems are typically only a few metres tall and can be on walls of varied angles from overhangs to balancy slabs.
 A “problem” refers to the sequence of moves a climber must complete in order to top (or finish) the climb.
 You can also traverse across a wall by climbing horizontally from one side to the other and staying even closer to the ground.

 Bouldering is an easy entry into climbing as you don’t need to learn knots or use a harness and ropes.
-You do not need to do a course to start bouldering, you simply watch a safety video and off you go,
+You do not need to do a course to start bouldering, you simply complete forms, watch a safety video and off you go.
+You can start from any age as long as under 16s are supervised by a registered adult.
+Adults (over 18) may supervise up to 2 under 16s per visit.
+16-17 year olds can climb independently.
+Over 70s climb for free.

 How did it start